rust-lang-ru/book/rustbook-en/src/ch13-02-iterators.md

 incrementing the variable value in a loop until it reached the total number of items in the vector.

-Iterators handle all that logic for you, cutting down on repetitive code you could potentially mess up.
+Iterators handle all of that logic for you, cutting down on repetitive code you could potentially mess up.
 Iterators give you more flexibility to use the same logic with many different kinds of sequences, not just data structures you can index into, like vectors.
 Let’s examine how iterators do that.